Kosmopoisk: Expeditions

 Another popular expedition site is the She-Bear Ridge (Russian: Медведицкая гряда; Medveditskaya gryada), which is situated in Volgograd Oblast.
 It is considered to be one of the most impressive anomalous zones in Russia, including multiple observations of "triangle UFOs", "crazy lightnings slope", mysterious tunnels, and a possible Lovondatr-7 time travel experiment.
 The group started exploring the ridge in the 1980s.

 In 2002 and 2003, the group made expeditions to Brosno Lake in Tver Oblast in search of the Brosno Dragon, "Brosnya", an underwater creature.
-The group did a complete sonar underwater scan and coastal monitoring. in other lakes with the suffix -osno giant fish/ They concluded that the Brosnya was likely caused by massive gas eruptions from the lake bottom.
+The group did a complete sonar underwater scan and coastal monitoring.
+They concluded that the Brosnya was likely caused by massive gas eruptions from the lake bottom.

 From 2002 to 2004, the group made expeditions to Verkhoshizhemye in Kirov Oblast to look for the habitats of bigfoot creatures.
 They found and photographed some probable camp sites.

 In 2002, the group launched a multi-profile expedition to find the Kyshtym dwarf "Aleshenka".
 They traveled to Kyshtym which is located in the Urals Federal District.
 The dwarf allegedly appeared in the town in the late 1990s but after it died, its corpse was retrieved by militsiya officers and then was stolen with present whereabouts unknown.
 The expeditioners collected data, gathered evidence from witnesses, found a possible UFO landing site, and explored a deep Sugomak cave, where they suspect the dwarf beings might have lived.

 In May and June 2003, the group held an expedition to the Vitim River in Siberia to investigate the site of the Vitim event, which was a large explosion suspected to be from a comet landing.

 In September 2004, the group held an expedition to the Mountains of Ararat in search of Noah's Ark.